-Raising additional capital may cause dilution to holders of our ordinary shares or purchasers of ADSs in this offering, restrict our operations or require us to relinquish rights to our technologies or product candidates.
+Raising additional capital may cause dilution to holders of our ordinary shares or purchasers of ADSs restrict our operations or require us to relinquish rights to our technologies or product candidates.

-Until such time, if ever, as we can generate substantial product revenues, we expect to finance our operations with our existing cash, cash equivalents and current financial assets, the net proceeds from this offering, revenue from our collaborations, funding from governmental bodies and interest income from the investment of our cash, cash equivalents and financial assets.
+Until such time, if ever, as we can generate substantial product revenues, we expect to finance our operations with our existing cash, cash equivalents and current financial assets, the net proceeds from our initial U.S. and follow-on public offerings, revenue from our collaborations, funding from governmental bodies and interest income from the investment of our cash, cash equivalents and financial assets.
 In order to further advance development of our product candidates, discover additional product candidates and pursue our other business objectives, however, we will need to seek additional funds.

 We cannot guarantee that future financing will be available in sufficient amounts or on commercially reasonable terms, if at all.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of holders of our ordinary shares or the ADSs and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of the ADSs to decline.
 The sale of additional equity or convertible securities would dilute all of our existing shareholders and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a holder of ADSs.
-The incurrence of indebtedness could result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through arrangements with collaborators or others at an earlier stage than otherwise would be desirable and we may be required to relinquish rights to some of our technologies or product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
+The incurrence of indebtedness could result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to conduct our business.
+We could also be required to seek funds through arrangements with collaborators or others at an earlier stage than otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
 Further, any additional fundraising efforts may divert our management from its day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.